CandelaOlha/faq-component-react/README.md

 # ❓ FAQ Component

-In order to maintain my daily programming practice, I chose to develop the FAQ component considering that it is one of the most common front-end patterns.
+In order to maintain my daily programming practice, I chose to develop the FAQ component considering that it's one of the most common front-end patterns.

 ## How to start